dongrixinyu/ffio/README.md

 ## 1. Docker

 You can first pull this repo via git, and then build a docker with all libs installed.
+You do not need to configure compilation params any more.

 ```
 $ git clone https://github.com/dongrixinyu/pyFFmpeg
 $ cd pyFFmpeg
 $ docker build -t jionlp/pyffmpeg:1.0 .
 $ docker run -it jionlp/pyffmpeg:1.0 /bin/bash  # run into the container.
-$ (in docker) python
+$ (in docker container) python
 ```

 and then you can type these scripts in the `Python Console`: